markfarrell/relation-extraction/README.md

 The printed volume of scentific journal articles published each month could likely fill the room you are sitting in right now.
 It is diffcult to account for all of the findings presented in these articles.
 Our goal is to aggregate all of this textual data, to find ways to efficiently analyze its contents and to further research in scientific computing related to simulating biological processes.
-The textbook to text-network compiler software should help relieve this issue present in scientific research.
+The text to text-network compiler software should help relieve this issue present in scientific research.

 **General Terms**: Knowledge Representation, Bioinformatics